#47 Ocean Dead Zones

 - The Black Sea dead zone, previously the largest dead zone in the world, largely disappeared between 1991 and 2001 after fertilizers became too costly to use.

 Action 1: Global Goodness

 - Stop using fertilizers and chemicals on your lawn and gardens.
-If fertilizers are needed research companies that use organic matter fertilizers that do not include synthetic chemicals.
+If fertilizers are needed research companies using organic matter that do not include synthetic chemicals.

-- Share this information with you neighbors, friends, and family.
-The more we reduce our chemical and nutrient pollution community wide, the quicker we can remediate dead zones.
+- Share this information with your neighbors, friends, and family.
+The more we reduce our chemical and nutrient pollution, as a whole, the quicker we can remediate dead zones.

 Action 2: Planet Protector

 - Lobby your local government to use alternatives to pesticides and fertilizers in your parks and community areas.